Last Updated on September 27, 2020 by Sunny Staff

 WooCommerce is probably the best e-commerce choice for small and medium-sized businesses that intend to grow.
 At the same time, more website hosts are focusing on e-commerce’s unique needs in areas like handling a spike in traffic when a new product is introduced (traditional hosts may think it’s a DDOS attack!).
 They also recognize that the data e-commerce sites collect and store — customers’ financial data as well as their contact information — means they have unique security needs.

 QuickBooks also works with growing businesses.
-It offers four plan levels, starting with ten bucks a month for a simple online plan to the powerful Desktop Pro that can generate more than 100 unique reports each month, create professional invoices, and calculate customer discounts.
-In between, there are two more levels of online services that add multiple services including bill management, advanced reporting, and timesheet management.
+It offers four plan levels, starting with $10/month for a simple online plan to the powerful Desktop Pro that can generate more than 100 unique reports each month, create professional invoices, and calculate customer discounts.
+In between, there are two more levels of online services that add multiple services, including bill management, advanced reporting, and timesheet management.

 WooCommerce-QuickBooks integration tools also scale with businesses as they grow, offering packages that allow additional transaction/order processing, more channel integration, app purchases, user licenses, and syncing options.

-Feel free to browse through our blog section for more similar articles, or reach out to Sunny HQ team for any further inquiries.
+Feel free to browse through our blog section for similar articles, or reach out to the Sunny HQ team with questions – we love to help!